The goal is easy to understand: Create a homemade baby formula that resemble mother’s milk as closely as possible.

 First, if goat milk is the sole food being provided to an infant than protein content needs to be taken into account.
 Goat milk MUST be diluted to lower the protein content.
 This will ensure that the formula doesn’t contain protein levels that would be stressful to the newly formed kidneys of the infant.
 However once you lower the protein levels by diluting the milk, you now have to increase the calories, carbohydrates, and fat, accordingly to make up for diluting the milk.

-This is simple enough to accomplish by adding healthy and proper fats, carbohydrates, and other micronutrients back in via goat milk lactose, goat milk ghee, high-oleic sunflower oil, and the rest of the ingredients that make up the recipe.
+This is simple enough to accomplish by adding healthy and proper fats, carbohydrates, and other micronutrients back in via goat milk lactose, goat milk ghee, extra virgin olive oil, and the rest of the ingredients that make up the recipe.

 Now this recipe is certainly not the first homemade baby formula recipe ever created.
 No one living can claim to have invented a homemade formula as formula has always meant recipe or to put another way, a “formula” of ingredients.